cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 THAIS.
 What do you mean?
 Why do you threaten me like this?

 PAPHNUTIUS.
-Because the punishment of hell-fire ta you if you remain in sin.
+Because the punishment of hell-fire awaits you if you remain in sin.

 THAIS.
 Who are you, who rebuke me so sternly?
 Oh, you have shaken me to the depths of my terrified heart!